The Importance of Promoting Creativity within Schools in the UK

 Creativity can be used as a tool to communicate with others, and to have a shared experience with a person or people that we might not otherwise have connected with.

-Communication, empathy and understanding between students is so important, so creating a classroom environment where there is plenty of opportunity for shared learning, group problem solving, and innovative thinking will get students opening up to one another, helping one another and connecting to one another through a shared creative experience.
+Communication, empathy and understanding between students is so important.
+Creating a classroom environment where there is plenty of opportunity for shared learning, group problem solving, and innovative thinking will get students opening up to one another, helping one another and connecting to one another through a shared creative experience.

 3. Future opportunities